giantswarm/docs/sources/installation/gettingstarted2.md

 }
 ```

+### Starting the application

-With the above configuration saved as `swarm.json` in your current directory you can now create and start the application.
-Make sure to replace `yourusername` with your actual username.
+With the above configuration saved as `swarm.json` in your current directory you can now create and start the application using the `swarm up` command below.
+As always, replace `yourusername` with your actual username.
+The flag `--var=company=yourusername` will take care of placing your username in the positions where the `$company` variable is used in `swarm.json`.

 ```
 $ swarm up --var=company=yourusername
 ```

-The flag `--var=company=yourusername` will take care of placing your username in the positions where the `$company` variable is used in `swarm.json`.

-You will get some progress output like this during creation and startup of your application:
+You will see some progress output during creation and startup of your application:

 ```
-Creating 'currentweather-app' in the 'marian/dev' environment...
+Creating 'currentweather-app' in the 'yourusername/dev' environment...
 Application created successfully!
 Starting application currentweather-app...
 Application currentweather-app is up.